Equity Research Jobs (Careers)

-- Data Base Firms
+- DataBase Firms

 - Accounting firms

-- As Research associates/analysts you would usually be in office at around 7 am and leave by 7-9 pm.
-The average number of working hours are somewhere between 60-70 hours per week.
-This can be considered favorable as compared to investment banking jobs, where analysts could work up to 100 hours a week but do expect it to be a 9-5 job.
+- As Research associatesResearch AssociatesA research associate is a researcher who analyzes markets, the economy, and investments for investment banks, asset management organizations, and academic institutions.
+He or she also writes research summaries, compiles data, plans, and verifies numerical data./analysts, you would usually be in the office at around 7 am and leave by 7-9 pm.
+The average number of working hours is somewhere between 60-70 hours per week.
+It can be considered favorable compared to investment banking jobs, where analysts could work up to 100 hours a week but do expect it to be a 9-5 job.

 - The working hours get worse during the earnings season as the financial models need to be updated and issue new reports.
 You might have to stretch the hours up till 12-14 hours every day then.

 - There are also conferenced which you need to attend.
-They can get hectic because you are constantly interacting with people all day and then get back to your desk and work till late night.
+They can get hectic because you are constantly interacting with people all day and then get back to your desk and work till late at night.

 - Working weekends are limited to situations like preparing an urgent report/earnings period.

-Equity research jobs salary
+Equity research Salary

 Quality of work